phusion/traveling-ruby/README.md

  * [Tutorial 1: hello world](TUTORIAL-1.md) - Learn in 5 minutes how to create self-contained packages of a hello world app without gem dependencies.
  * [Tutorial 2: gem dependencies](TUTORIAL-2.md) - Managing and packaging gem dependencies using Bundler.
+ * [Tutorial 3: native extensions](TUTORIAL-3.md) - Managing and packaging native extension gems.

 <a name="limitations"></a>

 ## Limitations

-You cannot yet use gems with native extensions.
-[We are still working on a mechanism to make this possible.](https://github.com/phusion/traveling-ruby/issues/3)
+Traveling Ruby only supports a number of popular native extension gems, and only in some specific versions.
+You cannot use just any native extension gem.
+Native extensions are covered in [tutorial 3](TUTORIAL-3.md).

 ## The build system